AriFordsham/GHCWiki/status/may14.md

   GHC now tells us that the term `f` has a hole of type `a`, and there is a term `x :: a` in scope.
 So the definition is clear: `f x = x`.
 Holes are originally a concept borrowed from [ Agda](http://wiki.portal.chalmers.se/agda/pmwiki.php), and we hope they will be useful to Haskell programmers too!

-- **Pattern synonyms** - Gergö Érdi worked on an implementation of pattern synonyms for GHC, and it actually landed in the 7.8 release.
+- **Pattern synonyms** - Gergő Érdi worked on an implementation of pattern synonyms for GHC, and it actually landed in the 7.8 release.
 While there's still more work to do, it represents a real improvement in GHC's support for abstraction.
 More detail on the wiki page [\[PatSyn](pattern-synonyms)\].

 - **New Template Haskell**.
 Geoff Mainland did the heavy lifting to implement the new Template Haskell story, more or less as described in Simon's blog post [\[THBlog](template-haskell/blog-post-changes)\].
 Template Haskell now has two flavours, which can inter-operate.  **Typed TH** is fully typed in the style of Meta ML, but works for expressions only.  **Untyped TH** is much more expressive, allowing splices in patterns, types, and declarations, as well as expressions, but is completely untyped.